gunalfiliz/DIS2/README.md

 This project is part of the course "Designing Interactive Systems".
 There were 4 milestones in total, and you can find the last version in the folder Project Milestone 4.

-Thank you for providing the code for the third milestone.
-I'll update the README to include information about this new development.
-Here's an improved version of the README that incorporates the new features:

 # Window System Project